STIXProject/stixproject.github.io/idioms/index.md

 active: idioms
 ---

-# TODO udpate to be less of a sitemap

 The idioms documentation is meant to give you a place to look for guidance on how to implement common STIX patterns, whether they're cross-cutting concerns like confidence and data markings or specific use case patterns, like representing indicators for malware C2.

 ### Cross-cutting Features